 E permit worksites: Hurlburt House, Africana Center, Print Services, Schuyler/Sage House, Solidago Complex.

-A Lot: Permit limited to commuting employees (not a resident of campus housing).
+North Campus A Lot: Permit limited to commuting employees (not an employee resident of campus housing).

 Virtual Permits FAQ

 How do I know my virtual permit is active?

 If you have a Cornell NetID and password, just visit myparking.cornell.edu to check the status of your permit.
 You can also add and update vehicle information.

 How do I return or cancel my permit?

 How do I add/update vehicle information?

 The intended use of data collected by the LPR system is for parking lot occupancy counts to measure parking demand, and parking permit and mobile payment enforcement.
 LPR data can be used to determine a vehicle’s access permissions in a parking area and support the issuance of a parking citation if needed.

 Access to records created and maintained by the LPR system is restricted to trained designated Transportation Services personnel.
 All personnel with access to the system use unique identifiers and passwords to access records and all login, record additions, and other activity is logged.
 Access to the system by others is prohibited.
 Designated personnel must gain approval from the Senior Director of Transportation Services.

 LPR “HITS” that result in a citation are kept for 90 days; LPR “READS” that do not result in enforcement action are kept for 30 days.